 It is possible to recover deleted files from a USB drive if you do not overwrite anything on the USB drive or damage it physically.

 Yes, it is possible to get it back.
 You either find a backup using built-in tools like Time Machine or iCloud or a third-party file recovery software like iBeesoft Data Recovery for Mac.

-If you performed a quick format, then you can help you get them back with the help of iBeesoft Mac data recovery software.
-The files may be lost forever if it is full format.
+If you perform a quick format, you can restore files from formatted a flash drive by iBeesoft Mac data recovery software.
+The files may be lost forever if it is a full format.
 But you can still try the following: